 See our list of palm oil free laundry detergent and laundry soap for companies and products in the US and Australia.

 Norwex uses anti-bacterial silver in their cloths.
 You use them for counters, floors, sinks, appliances, and more.
 They are great for the kitchen and the bathroom.
 They also have one for windows and floors.

 When you use them, you don’t need to use chemical-laden and palm oil-laden sprays.
 Norwex cloths are among our favorite items to use.

+Please note, even natural, eco-friendly-seeming brands contain them.
 Spray cleaners often contain “plant-derived cleaning agents” which are typically made with palm oil derivatives.